reserve-protocol/reserve-index-dtf/README.md

 ###### Lot Sizing

 Auction lots are sized by `Auction.sellLimit` and `Auction.buyLimit`.
-Both correspond to invariants about the auction that should be maintained throughout the auction:
+Both correspond to Folio invariants that must be maintained throughout the auction:

 - `sellLimit` is the minimum ratio of sell token to the Folio token
 - `buyLimit` is the maximum ratio of buy token to Folio token

 The auction `lot()` represents the single largest quantity of sell token that can be transacted under these invariants.

-In general it is possible for the `lot` to both increase and decrease over time, depending on whether `sellLimit` or `buyLimit` is the constraining factor.
+In general it is possible for the `lot` to both increase and decrease over time, depending on whether `sellLimit` or `buyLimit` is the constraining factor in sizing.

 ###### Auction Participation